boschresearch/statestream/CONTRIBUTING.md

 # Contributing

 Want to contribute?
 Great!
 You can do so through the standard GitHub pull request model.
-For large contributions we do encourage you to file a ticket in the GitHub issues tracking system prior to any code development to coordinate with the statestream development team early in the process.
-The coding stype should loosely follow the [pep8 style guide](https://www.python.org/dev/peps/pep-0008/).
+For large contributions, we do encourage you to file a ticket in the GitHub issues tracking system prior to any code development to coordinate with the statestream development team early in the process.
+The coding style should loosely follow the [pep8 style guide](https://www.python.org/dev/peps/pep-0008/).
 Coordinating up front helps to avoid frustration later on.